hossainchisty/Photo-Album-App/README.md

 ## Setup, Installation and Run

-To run the app on your local machine, you need Python 3+, installed on your computer.
+To run the app on your local machine, you need Python 3+, installed on your machine.
 Follow all the steps to run this project.

 1. Create `venv` virtual environment:
 ```bash